lbnl-cybersecurity/ceds-cigar/rl/docs/source/pycigar_setup.rst

     source activate pycigar

-Let’s see some traffic action:
+Let’s see some action:

 ::

     python examples/opendss/test_env.py

-(Optional) Install Ray RLlib
+Install Ray RLlib
 ----------------------------

 PyCIGAR has used RLlib as a reinforcement learning library.
 First visit <https://github.com/ray-project/ray/blob/master/doc/source/installation.rst> and install the required packages.

-If you are not intending to develop RL algorithms or customize rllib you don't need to do anything, Ray was installed when you created the conda environment.

-If you are intending to modify Ray, the installation process for this library is as follows:
+The installation process for this library is as follows:

 ::